-Edgewood's Graduate and Professional Studies Program (GPS) has its home at the Deming Way campus on the far west side of Madison.
+Edgewood's Graduate and Professional Studies Program (GPS) is located at 1255 Deming Way on the far west side of Madison.
 The college shares the Monroe Street campus with the Edgewood Grade School and High School.

 Diversity Statement

 Edgewood College welcomes to its learning community women and men of diverse backgrounds, religious affiliations, ethnic and racial identifications, and sexual orientations.